thiswillbeyourgithub/prompt_GPT3/README.md

 # prompt_GPT3

 ## What is this?
-* a quick and dirty script to ask things to openAI's GPT3
+* a quick and dirty script to ask things to openAI's GPT3 with a few features.

+### Features
+* vim mode
+* handles multiple line prompts
+* everything is logged to a file
+* autocompletes your previous prompts for quick iterations

 ## How can I use this?
 * `pip3 install -r requirements.txt`